-There are three loops of webbing just above the back of the rear seat (along the bottom edge of the rear window) in the SuperCab and SuperCrew.
+There are three loops of webbing just above the back of the rear seat (along the bottom edge of the rear window).
 These loops are to be used as both routing loops and anchor loops for up to three child safety seat tether straps.
 For example, the center loop can be used as a routing loop for a child safety seat in the center rear seat and as an anchoring loop for child seats installed in the outboard rear seats.